g00glen00b/dimitri.codes/content/posts/2016-11-22-services-angular-rxjs/index.md

 featuredImage: "../../images/logos/angular.png"
 categories: ["Java", "Tutorials"]
 tags: ["Angular", "Angular CLI", "PokeAPI", "RxJS"]
+excerpt: "Angular comes with RxJS, which allows you to write services in a reactive way.
+During this tutorial we'll explore what exactly this means."
 ---

 In our [last article](/starting-angular-cli/), we've set up a project with [Angular 2](https://angular.io/) using [Angular CLI](https://cli.angular.io/).
 Now that we have a project and we understand it, it's time to start writing some code.
 In this series I will be creating a small Pokédex using the [Pokéapi](https://pokeapi.co/).
 The application will have two pages, a list of all Pokémons, and a detail page.
 The first thing we'll do is creating a service that uses the Pokéapi and which will have two functions: